itsemre/go-api-k8s/PRODUCTION.md

 - Set up CD using a tool such as Flux.
 - The addition of go-routines to the backend in order to handle and process more traffic in parallel.
 - Cluster should have autoscaling.
-- An ingress service for the pods should be created in order to handle load balancing and exposing the API publically.
+- The type of the k8s service for the API should be changed from ClusterIP to LoadBalancer, or an Ingress should be used.
+This can also serve the purpose of exposing the API publically.
 - The kube-prometheus-stack that is being used is no-where near fully utilised.
 A lot more of its capabilities should be implemented, such as the alert manager.
 - Another monitoring tool for collecting logs should be set up.
 - Minikube comes with RBAC disabled out of the box.
 It should be enabled, and service accounts, cluster roles and role bindings for the resources should be created.